luke67893/atlasDB/README.md

 - Python 3
 - Django

-## Install Guide
+## Installation Guide

 ### Install testing environment

-- Clone this project
+- Clone this project and change to the folder
 - `pip install -r requirements.txt`
-- Open a console window and execute `python manage.py migrate`
+- Open a console window and execute `python atlasDB/manage.py migrate`
+- Create a user by typing `python atlasDB/manage.py createsuperuser`
 - To run the server type `python manage.py runserver`

 Have fun adjusting your own version